T20X/notes/C++Expressions.md

   Whenever a prvalue appears as an operand of an operator that expects a glvalue for that operand, the temporary materialization conversion is applied to convert the expression to an xvalue

-"informal" definition : lvalue - is an expression which refers to an object

 int n;